flobirn/smd-testboard/README.md

   * MCP1501 voltage refference
   * voltage divider with BAV99 protection diodes
   * generic dual opamp with input and feedback resistors
-  * SOT-23 transistor with biasing resistors (select which resistors to populated and which to short-out/leave out)
+  * SOT-23 transistor with biasing resistors (select which resistors to populate and which to short-out/leave out in order to obtain the desired circuuit - see examples sheet for very simple examples)
   * 6x1208/0805 (the footprint should fit both 1206 and 0805 sizes)
   * half of the pins of the Arduino module
   * pads for GND, 5V, 3,3V